- Harvard Law School (J.D., 1990), magna cum laude; Editor of the Harvard Law Review

 - Harvard College (A.B., 1985), cum laude; Phi Beta Kappa

 - Princeton University (M.A., 1987), Mellon Fellow in the Humanities

-Mr. Brown's clients have included Broadcom, HP, Activision, Compaq, AT&T, Western Digital, Intel, Tessera, Alta Vista, Google, Yahoo!, Disney, Paramount Pictures, Sony Pictures Entertainment, the Motion Picture Association of America, NBC and RKO Pictures, Stamps.com, and MGI Publishing, Inc.
+Mr. Brown's clients have included Broadcom, HP, Activision, Compaq, A10 Networks, AT&T, Loopnet, Western Digital, Intel, Tessera, Alta Vista, Google, Yahoo!, Disney, Paramount Pictures, Sony Pictures Entertainment, the Motion Picture Association of America, NBC and RKO Pictures, Stamps.com, and MGI Publishing, Inc.

 Mr. Brown has lectured on intellectual property matters to his peers in such venues as the ABA's IP Section annual meeting, ALI-ABA seminars, the Copyright Society of the USA's annual meeting, the Los Angeles Copyright Society, Counseling the High Tech Client seminars, and American Conference Institute seminars.
 He has also lectured at UCLA and USC Law Schools.
 Mr. Brown co-authored, with his colleagues David Nimmer and Gary Frischling, the article "The Metamorphosis of Contract Into Expand," 87 California Law Review (1999), which was picked by West Publishing Group as one of the best intellectual law review articles of 1999 and republished in the 2000 edition of Intellectual Property Law Reporter.
-He also served as a legal consultant on the feature film Runaway Jury.
+He also served as a legal consultant on feature films Runaway Jury and Fair Game.